Old name, new purpose: why we’ve gone back to RNID

 • Bluetooth streamers.
 If the device has Bluetooth, it can channel the audio straight into your hearing aids.

-You need to have your hearing aid switched on to the hearing loop setting for this to work.
-Your audiologist may need to do this for you.
+If you are connecting your hearing aids to the personal listener using an induction loop, you need to have your hearing aid switched on to the hearing loop setting for this to work.
+Your audiologist may need to enable the loop programme on your hearing aids.

 Our partner, Connevans, is a leading supplier of specialist products and assistive technology.